Milo Yiannopoulos is fed up with social media

 I have followed Yiannopoulos on his pages since his rise to fame.
 He is a narcissist actor with a huge ego who speaks and writes well and can be entertaining.
 As a journalist he is smart and observant and is able to write clearly and with wit and intelligence.
 It is easy to get taken by the showman despite him being a gay racist who uses self-deprecating homophobic language.

-Yiannopoulos was banned as he was ‘dangerous’.
+Yiannopoulos was banned from Facebook in May of this year as he was ‘dangerous’.
 Facebook clarified the factors that influence a decision to ban someone.
 These factors include, whether they use hate speech or slurs in their About section on their social media profiles, whether the person has been identified with a hateful ideology, whether the person or organisation has ever called for violence against individuals based on race, ethnicity, or national origin, and whether they have had pages or groups removed from Facebook for violating hate speech rules.
+Yiannopoulos was banned from Twitter in 2016 for instigating harassment.

 Yiannopoulos is, without doubt, Islamophobic – he often speaks of 1.3 billion Muslims as being one person.
 It is the equivalent of saying – All gays are… All trans are… All Indians are… All Hindus are… All Jews are… All Black people are… He is cunning though, and deviously blurs the lines between hate speech and freedom of speech.
 However, he is attracted to powerful, right-wing men such as Trump and Steve Bannon.
 Freud would have had a field day psychoanalysing his daddy issues – he claims to have had a bad relationship with his father as well as his step-father.
 In 2017, leaked emails showed that Yiannopoulos corresponded with neo-Nazis and white supremacists for story ideas.